LADY IN THE PEW

 Immediately he hated himself for saying it.
 It felt like smashing a glass in a church—an ugly thing in a place that wasn’t meant for it.

-He killed the light, stepped back into the apartment, and tried to shake it off.
+He swallowed the sleeping pills, killed the light and tried to shake it off.

 Tried.